-Course 1 – Legal Practice Skills (3 US credits; 45 hours, over four weeks)
+Course 1 – Legal Practice Skills (3 US credits; 45 hours, in just over four weeks)

 Dispute resolution is a vital part of legal training and practice.
 You will consider civil and criminal matters in and out of court.
 Most legal disputes are settled without litigation (going to court).
-However, lawyers must be effective negotiators to avoid litigation, which can be costly and time-consuming and damage future relations between the parties.
+However, lawyers must be effective negotiators to avoid litigation which can be costly, time-consuming and damage future relations between the parties.
 Course content will include:

-- Negotiation (15 hours) – “Discussion to reach an agreement.”
+- Negotiation (15 contact hours) – “Discussion to reach an agreement.”

 Explore the International Negotiation Competition for Law Students to understand the negotiation skills needed in international transactions and disputes.
 The competition was launched in 1998 by two American law schools and the American Bar Association.